ucopacme/start-here/docs/org.rst

 IMPORTANT NOTES TO UNDERSTAND
 - If you look at the organizational tree, you will notice that there is a ROOT OU and many CHILD OU's.
 Notice there is only one account in the ROOT OU, and all others are in a CHILD OU.
 There can be up to 5 level's of CHILD OU's, but as of now we only go down one level.
 There can also be N+1 member accounts in any given OU, root or child.

-- So to add a new account to the Organization we would modify this file and place the necessary information in the proper location.We are going to add a new account in the child OU (poc-accounts)
+- So to add a new account to the Organization we would modify this file and place the necessary information in the proper location.
+We are going to add a new account in the child OU (poc-accounts)

 So after we add the account to the proper OU, what exact permission will the account have, what can it do and not do?
 - The permissions are exlpicit and filter down from the parent.
 If we are adding the account "disney-poc" to the OU "poc-accounts".
 We can see there is no Explicit policies located in its SC_Policies.
-So what will govern its authority to utilize resources is the PARENT OU?
+So what will govern its authority to utilize resources is the PARENT OU.
 The Parent OU rights filter down to this Child OU.

 - In the case of the OU called "build-account".
 There is an explicit policy on this OU, therefore, this OU can ONLY do what is located within the policy.